 Our inpatient medicine service is covered by two teams:

-- A morning team from 7:00 a.m. to 7:00 p.m. comprised of three senior residents and two first year residents who round on an in-patient service and complete a maximum of seven admissions.
+- A day team from 7:00 a.m. to 7:00 p.m. comprised of three senior residents and two-first year residents who round on our inpatient service and complete a maximum of seven admissions.

-- A night float team from 7:00 p.m. to 7:00 a.m. comprised of one senior resident and one first year resident who answer floor calls, respond to answering service calls, and complete a maximum of seven admissions as well.
+- A night float team from 7:00 p.m. to 7:00 a.m. comprised of one senior resident and one-first year resident who answer floor calls, respond to answering service calls, and complete a maximum of seven admissions.

 Call rooms, an exercise room, and a lounge with workspaces, food, drinks, and a TV are available to residents on a dedicated floor separate from our patient care areas.